brucefan1983/GPUMD/tests/gpumd/regression/README.md

 other outputs remain byte-exact unless their manifest entry explicitly says otherwise.

+Selected cases also declare NumPy-based semantic post-checks.
+These checks are additional oracles applied independently to the baseline and candidate after the direct outputs have satisfied the normal byte-exact comparison.
+Tolerances are permitted only inside these post-processing checks, currently for quantities that can be recomputed independently from generated data: active-learning uncertainty and MSD.
+They do not relax baseline/candidate output comparison.

 Inputs and staged fixtures are hashed before and after execution.
 A case that intentionally rewrites an input must declare it in `mutable_inputs`.
 Unexpected mutation or deletion fails the case.
 Declared mutable inputs are